lawandorga/lawandorga-mail-server/doc/disks.md

     - The large size of the LV mounted at `/var/cache` is due to `restic`'s need for a large cache.
       See [here](/ansible/roles/backup/vars/main.yaml).
+    - The sizes for non-lvm partitions ("ESP", "nolvm") are chosen generously.
+        - Such sizes are non-trivial to increase later.

 ### data disk